Formal Proofs — Lean 4 Safety Bounds¶

 Formal verification of the six safety invariants that SC-NeuroCore's

 hardware monitor (safety_monitor.sv) enforces at runtime.
-Three
+Twenty-one

 as axioms pending Mathlib integration (see §1 for the reason).
 The